sarahj4077/sarahj4077/README.md

 - 👋 Hi, I’m Sarah
 - 👀 I’m interested in ...
 Everything!
 I love to learn new things and enjoy learning for the sake of learning.
 - 🌱 I’m currently learning ...
-Data Analysis, Python, AWS, Linux, R
+Data Analysis, Python, AWS, Linux,
 - 💞️ I’m looking to collaborate on ...
 Interesting beginner Data Analysis projects I can be of value to.
 - 📫 How to reach me ... sarahbojorquez1107 at gmail.com
 <div></div>
 <div></div>

 <p>&nbsp;</p>
+### Books I'm currently reading:
 <!-- GOODREADS-LIST:START --><!-- GOODREADS-LIST:END -->

 <p>&nbsp;</p>